romanlakerveld/ProgProj/REPORT.md

     - Uses the ViewHolder class to manage recycling the views.
 - ViewHolder: holds the view for the adapter
 - OnSpeciesClicked: listener that's used by the InteractionAdapter
-    - Has OnClick method which get the text of the clicked button (the species) and hands it to the ResultsActivity
+    - Has OnClick method which gets the text of the clicked button (the species) and hands it to the ResultsActivity
 - MapUtils: class for handling map coordinates
     - getMapCoords takes a google map object and gets the coordinates of the current projection to hand to the API.
     - round method is used by getMapCoords to round the coordinates down to 2 decimal positions.